Outcomes to Expect and Methods to Use in Your 360 Feedback Process

 - expectations of the employees involved in the process.

-- I prefer instruments that allow for examples and comments about each question.
+- Instruments that allow for examples and comments about each question are preferred.
 This allows the person who is the subject of the feedback to better understand his or her ratings.

-- In an organization with a culture that promotes feedback, openness, and trust, I am opposed to secret surveys.
-I’d like to see more organizations that introduce 360 feedback, aim over time, for a completely open process.
+- In an organization with a culture that promotes feedback, openness, and trust, please consider opposing secret surveys.
+It is strongly recommended that organizations that introduce 360 feedback, aim over time, for a completely open process.
 This, of course, requires the work on the culture and climate described in how to change your culture.

 The outcomes you experience from your 360 feedback process are dependent on the decisions you make about the goals you want to achieve.
 The most important outcome of the 360-degree feedback process is personal and career development for the staff person whose skills and performance are rated.
 And, these decisions have sparked more debate in organizations about 360-degree feedback.